zenofile/bfrg/README.md

 VERBOSE=1                   # be verbose by default
 NON_INTERACTIVE=0           # prompt user by default if the script encounters an error ERROR_ABORT=0               # stop processing any further targets if encountering an error in non-interactive mode SAFE_TMP=/tmp               # directory used for creating the archive, recommended to be on a secure or volatile device

 COMPRESSOR_CMD=xz           # default compressor; the restore script supposes availability of -d for decompression COMPRESSOR_OPT=-q -9e --threads=0 -v

 EXCLUDE_LIST=( 'System Volume Information' '*~' '#*#' '.#*' 'tmp' '.tmp' '.nv' 'GPUCache' '.ccache' '.cache' '.var' )
 ```

 For cloud target locations (Google Drive, Amazon S3, OneDrive etc.), [**rclone**](https://github.com/rclone/rclone), with the desired services already configured, is a prerequisite.
-For adding optional redundant information (enabled by default), [**par2cmdline**](https://github.com/Parchive/par2cmdline), available in the default repositories of Debian, Fedora and Archlinux and most other distributions, is used.
+For adding optional redundant information (enabled by default), [**par2cmdline**](https://github.com/Parchive/par2cmdline), available in the default repositories of Debian, Fedora and Arch Linux and most other distributions, is used.

-The [recovery script](https://github.com/zenofx/bfrg/blob/master/restore.sh) takes an encrypted archive as an argument and repairs it if necessary, if redundant information is available, before it is unpacked into the current working directory.
+The [recovery script](https://github.com/zenofile/bfrg/blob/master/restore.sh) takes an encrypted archive as argument and tries to repair it if necessary, as far as redundant information is present, before unpacking it into the current working directory.